galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 Each sample constitutes a separate biological replicate of the corresponding condition (treated or untreated).
 Moreover, two of the treated and two of the untreated samples are from a paired-end sequencing assay, while the remaining samples are from a single-end sequencing experiment.

 > ### {% icon comment %} Full data
-> The original data is available at NCBI Gene Expression Omnibus (GEO) under accession number [GSE18508](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE18508).
+> The original data are available at NCBI Gene Expression Omnibus (GEO) under accession number [GSE18508](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE18508).
 The raw RNA-Seq reads have been extracted from the Sequence Read Archive (SRA) files and converted into FASTQ files.
 {: .comment}

 > ### Agenda